Principles of an Open Artificial Pancreas System (OpenAPS)

 In addition to adjusting the eventual BG predictions, the BGI calculation above is also used in advanced OpenAPS implementations to allow a high temp basal to continue running if BG is dropping slower than expected (less than ½ of BGI), and similarly to set low temp basals if BG is rising slower than expected or falling more quickly than expected.

-By adjusting for BG deviations as described above, advanced OpenAPS implementations can avoid issuing low temp basals when BG is rising or remaining high after a meal, even without being informed about the fact that a meal has been consumed, or being provided a carbohydrate count.
+By adjusting for BG deviations as described above, OpenAPS can avoid issuing low temp basals when BG is rising or remaining high after a meal, even without being informed about the fact that a meal has been consumed, or being provided a carbohydrate count.
 However, it is also useful for OpenAPS to avoid issuing low temp basals that counteract a meal bolus or prebolus when BG has not yet started to rise.
-To accomplish this, advanced OpenAPS implementations apply a “bolus snooze”, which causes OpenAPS to effectively go “hands off” as soon as a user executes a bolus, and only take action again if/when BG drops below the low glucose suspend threshold, rises more than expected or fails to come down after the mealtime rise, or starts to drop faster than expected.
+To accomplish this, OpenAPS applies a “bolus snooze”, which causes OpenAPS to effectively go “hands off” as soon as a user executes a bolus, and only take action again if/when BG drops below the low glucose suspend threshold, rises more than expected or fails to come down after the mealtime rise, or starts to drop faster than expected.
 As a result, users can simply bolus appropriately for their meal, and then OpenAPS will wait and take over basal adjustment as necessary to bring BGs back into range after any mealtime excursions.

 The bolus snooze is currently implemented in advanced OpenAPS implementations by tracking bolus IOB (with an accelerated decay based on half the user’s normal DIA) separately from net IOB, and re-adding the BG impact of the bolus IOB (plus a small multiple) when deciding whether to set a low temporary basal.
 If the resulting “snooze BG” term is higher than the BG target, then OpenAPS will not set a low temporary basal, even if the eventual BG (based solely on net IOB) is much lower than target.
 This results in OpenAPS effectively widening the target BG range immediately after a bolus, and then gradually narrowing it over the next hour or two and gradually returning to normal behavior.

 As most insulin pumps do not calculate net IOB, and use bolus-only IOB in the bolus calculator, it is necessary to take an additional precaution to help prevent the patient from manually administering an excessive bolus by following the bolus calculator.
 This is accomplished through a “maximum IOB” setting, which instructs OpenAPS to never set high temp basals that would allow the net IOB to exceed the bolus IOB by more than a user-configured amount.
-Unless configured otherwise by the user setting up OpenAPS implementation, this maximum IOB defaults to zero, which means that OpenAPS will act only as a predictive low glucose suspend system, and will high-temp after BG starts to recover if IOB is negative, but will not issue high temp basals if BG is high.
+Unless configured otherwise by the user setting up OpenAPS implementation, this maximum net IOB defaults to zero, which means that OpenAPS will act only as a predictive low glucose suspend system, and will high-temp after BG starts to recover if IOB is negative, but will not issue high temp basals if BG is high.

-As a result of the principles, design constraints, and overall approach taken in designing and implementing OpenAPS, we believe that OpenAPS and similar designs represent the safest, fastest way to make Artificial Pancreas technology available today to people with type 1 diabetes.
+Because of the principles, design constraints, and overall approach taken in designing and implementing OpenAPS, we believe that OpenAPS and similar designs represent the safest, fastest way to make Artificial Pancreas technology available today to people with type 1 diabetes.

-In order to extend this vision to all T1D patients, we would ideally like to:
+To extend this vision to all T1D patients, we would ideally like to:

 - Work with medical device manufacturers willing to interoperate with OpenAPS.